angristan/matomo-to-umami/README.md

 ## Limitations and Caveats

-1. **Pageviews only**: Custom events, goals, and e-commerce data are not migrated
+1. **Limited event types**: Only pageviews, outlinks, and downloads are migrated.
+Custom Matomo events, goals, and e-commerce data are not supported.
 2. **Historical data**: This is a one-time batch migration, not continuous sync
 3. **Tracking differences**: Matomo and Umami count sessions differently, so numbers won't match exactly
 4. **No rollback**: The tool generates SQL; there's no built-in rollback mechanism